oracle/python-oracledb/doc/src/api_manual/connection_pool.rst

     be raised.

-    The ``cclass`` parameter, if specified, should be a string corresponding to the connection class for database resident connection pooling (DRCP).
+    The ``cclass`` parameter, if specified, should be a string corresponding to the connection class for Database Resident Connection Pooling (DRCP).

     The ``purity`` parameter is expected to be one of :data:`~oracledb.PURITY_NEW`, :data:`~oracledb.PURITY_ANY`, or